aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

               # backup: Best path and installed backup path.
               # ecmp: All paths in best path ECMP group.
               # limit: Limit to n eligible paths.
-              # disabled: Disable sending the paths
+              # disabled: Disable sending the paths.
-              # disabled_any: Disable sending any path
+              # disabled_any: Disable sending any path.
               send: <str; "any" | "backup" | "ecmp" | "limit" | "disabled" | "disabled_any">

               # Amount of ECMP paths to send. `send` must be set to `ecmp` for this setting.
 If this key-value pair is not set, it will send all paths in best ECMP group.